msk-aye/real-life-snakes-and-ladders/README.md

 # README

-This is the completed CSSE2010 assignment task, a snakes and ladders game displayed on an LED board, using the an atmel microprocessor in Microchip Studio.
+Snakes and ladders game programmed in C for use with a micro chip and LED board.
+The game is playable through buttons and controls on the LED board.